angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 Phil is on the play, and leads off on :card[Urza's Saga] into :card[Goblin Engineer] (using :card[Simian Spirit Guide]) putting :card[Painter's Servant] into the graveyard.
-On my first turn I :card[Personal Tutor] for DD.
+On my first turn I :card[Personal Tutor] for Dd.
 His turn 2 is land go.
-On my turn I resolve DD.
+On my turn I resolve Dd.
 If he has any sol land (or land plus SSG or :card[Lotus Petal]) I'm dead next turn, so I build a :card[Brainstorm]/:card[LED] pile, and go for it.
 Thankfully he doesn't have a Pyroblast and I win.